Ahad Gudarziani

-Ahad Gudarziani or Ahad Gudarziani (احد گودرزیانی), is a writer, researcher and journalist who is known for his resistance literature works in Iran.
+Ahad Gudarziani or Ahad Gudarziani (احد گودرزیانی), was a writer, researcher and journalist who is known for his resistance literature works in Iran.
 He was honored at the Second and Third Celebration of Sacred Defense Journalists and Writers Conference for his works as Exemplary Writer and Reporter (February 2000 and April 2001).

 Life and career

 Ahad Gudarziani, sometimes referred to as Ahmad Gudarziani, was born in Tehran on 1969.
 Since the age of nineteen he has worked as a writer and journalist with various newspapers and magazines.

 He received a bachelor's degree in Persian language and literature and studied journalism at the Center for the Development of Media Education in Tehran, Iran.
 In 1993, he began his career as a researcher and writer in the Art Section of Islamic Development Organization.
 Since 1996 he has been managing the magazine "Kaman", a journal on the subject of sacred defense literature.

 He also had a history of working with the Islamic Revolutionary Guard Corps publications.

 Gudarziani set up the "Revolutionary and Sacred Defense Department" of Iran Book News Agency and was the secretary of the group until 2013.

 He has been a referee at some literary and book festivals in Iran.